xulaus/mr_bump/README.md

  * Bugfix - DA-31 - Some minor bug description
 ```

-It takes this information form the branch name and pull request title and comments.
+It takes this information from the branch name and pull request title and comments.

 Branches should take the form: